aidewoode/vue-letter-avatar/README.md

 # vue-letter-avatar

 ## Introduction
-A elegant and easy to use letter avatar component for vue.js 2.0+
+An elegant and easy to use letter avatar component for vue.js 2.0+

 ## Install
 ```shell